kasperpeulen/vitest-plugin-rsc/README.md

 `usePathname`, `useParams`, `useSearchParams`

-For a full example how you can unit test a nextjs component:
+Here is a full example how you can unit test a nextjs component in vitest:

 ```tsx
 import { screen, waitFor } from "@testing-library/dom";